systemjs/systemjs/docs/errors.md

 ### Unable to resolve bare specifier

-SystemJS Warning #W1 occurs when you attempt to load a module that doesn't have a URL associated with it.
+SystemJS Error #8 occurs when you attempt to load a module that doesn't have a URL associated with it.

 Bare specifiers must be defined by import maps in SystemJS.
 To fix the warning, add the module to your import map: